Meet the 4 projects competing at TC Sessions: Robotics’ pitch-off

 Hand4help

-Hand4help is developing low-cost, multi functional, 3d printed robotic hand prosthesis for amputees.
+Hand4help is developing low-cost, multi functional, 3D-printed robotic hand prosthesis for amputees.

 Tangible Media Group